mfu97/mfu97/README.md

 ### Hi there 👋

-- 🔭 I am working on C# and Unity3D
+- 🔭 I worked on C# and Unity3D
-- 🌱 I am learning C# and Unity3D
+- 🌱 Now I'm improving myself in Java
 - 📫 How to reach me:
 > Linkedin: https://www.linkedin.com/in/mehmetfatihunal/ <br/>
 > Discord: wolfeinstein#7660